Ohio Valley Pain Institute offers comprehensive pain management that includes: medical treatments, i

 •

-Curious about a procedure?
-We offer various educational videos to enrich our patient’s experience such as CRPS. 👨🏻⚕️
+The more you know… ✨ Curious about a procedure?
+We offer various educational videos to enrich our patient’s experience. 👨🏻⚕️

-If you’re dealing with chronic low back pain, we can help.
+Relieve your chronic low back pain with the Intracept® Procedure.
 Ohio Valley Pain Institute’s physician’s, Drs.
 Sutton and Sinofsky are proud to offer an innovative, long-term treatment for chronic low back pain — Intracept ® Procedure.
 Our double board-certified doctors are currently the only physician’s actively performing this non-surgical treatment for long term spine pain.

 If you have low back pain that gets worse by physical activity, prolonged sitting, and bending forward or bending and lifting; the Intracept ® Procedure may be an option for you.
 This minimally invasive treatment is proven to address this specific type of chronic low back pain.
 Visit our website to see videos and more information about Intracept ® Procedure.